 The truth is, no one gives a damn about your feelings.
 No one cares about your fears, excuses, and so-called “reasons” of why you shouln't do what you need to do.
 And neither should you.

 Chasing big dreams requires doing the things that you don't want to do.
-In fact, the things you are afraid of the most are usually the exact things you should do.
+In fact, the very things you are afraid of the most are usually the exact things you should do.
 You don't grow from what is easy, only from the hardships you face.
 The more you challenge yourself to overcome your limiting beliefs, your fears and doubts, the sooner you will reach your goals.

 Now, what is your 4 am?
 What are your two-a-days and five-a-days?
 What are the things that will make you great?
 The things that scare the hell out of you?
 That will require a new and better version of yourself?
 Follow your dreams, and let nothing stand in your way.
 If anything tries to bring you down, use it to make you stronger.